| 1. |

 If you ignore something like a rotting tree and the tree later falls and causes

-damage to your neighbor's home, their insurance policy will probably cover
+damage to your neighbor's home, their insurance policy will probably cover their

-money from your insurance company, or you.
+from your insurance company, or you.
 This again is called subrogation.

 On a final note, damage to an automobile from a falling tree or limb is usually

 not covered by a homeowner insurance policy.
-Your auto insurance policy would
+Your auto insurance policy would pay

-typical of coverage for older vehicles ).
+for older vehicles ).

 |